Lessons, Demos, Attire, and More

 When: 2nd, 4th, and 5th Saturdays at 7pm -- Dance Starts at 7:30pm

-Where: Mabelvale Legion Hut, Mann Road And Leah Lane, Mabelvale, AR
+Where: American Legion Post 128 (Mabelvale Legion Hut), 9925 Mann Road (Mann Road And Leah Lane), Mabelvale, AR

 Caller/Instructor: Lieutenant Colonel Philip Moorehouse